Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending

 Next, we inspect the distribution of the mixed stress field for two zooming problems.
 The results obtained for stress field component $\sigma_{yy}$ for two smoothing lengths and over physical and fictitious domains are given in Figure \ref{fig:ModelBStress}.
-The comparison with reference models (see Figure \ref{fig:ModelBStress}) ensure the efficiency of our method in improving the oscillations in cut elements and also the transition area.
-The ghost penalty regularisation, which extends the solution from the physical domain to the fictitious domain, has slight effects on the solution and improves the oscillations successfully.
+The comparison with the full fine-scale reference models (see Figure \ref{fig:ModelBStress}) shows that the stress does not suffer from any oscillations neither in cut elements nor in the transition area.
+The ghost penalty regularization, which extends the solution from the physical domain to the fictitious domain alleviates the oscillations successfully while ensuring an accurate stress solution.

-The condition number of the multiscale system matrix with the RVE defined over $\Omega_m$ and for different mesh configurations and smoothing lengths are compared with the counterpart CutFEM micro-scale model in Figure \ref{fig:ModelBConds}a.
+The condition number of the multiscale system matrix for different mesh configurations and smoothing lengths are compared with the counterpart CutFEM microscale model in Figure \ref{fig:ModelBConds}a.
 The comparison shows that our multiscale assembled matrix is well-conditioned under various smoothing lengths and mesh sizes and converges proportional to $h^{-2}$ that is similar to the CutFEM convergence.
-On the other side, for the RVE restricted to $\Omega_m$ (inside two zooms), as shown in Figure \ref{fig:ModelBConds}b, the condition number is improved considerably and converges proportional to $h^{-2}$.